 In this section, we list several Lie algebras more or less as described in \cite{S}; in the next section we give their interpretations in terms of (partial) prolongs: no version of Yamaguchi's theorem is yet available for $p>0$.
 For a general algorithm that describes the nonholonomic distributions these Lie algebras preserve, see \cite{Shch}.
-We mainly consider the simplest $\underline{N}=(1\dots 1)$ and eventually skip it whenever possible.